Friday 18th October, 9.20pm – Odeon West End, Screen 1

 Sunday 20th October, 9pm – VUE West End, Screen 7

-Steven Knight is an acclaimed screenwriter, his pen gave birth to indie pearls such as Dirty Pretty Things, Eastern Promises and Amazing Grace.
+Steven Knight is an acclaimed screenwriter, whose pen has given birth to indie pearls such as Dirty Pretty Things, Eastern Promises and Amazing Grace.

-The surprise of the festival, the whole story takes place in a car, with only one actor on screen: Tom Hardy.
-Due to his fame for action roles you may not expect him to be portraying the issues of average-man Ivan Locke, a building site manager, who on the eve of his most important task ever – he is in charge of Europe’s biggest concrete delivery of all time – leaves his job and family – two kids and wife waiting for him to watch their team’s football match, with his wife wearing the team’s shirt for the first time as a sign of love – because he must be next to the woman who is about to give birth to his child.
+This film is the surprise of the festival.
+The whole story takes place in a car, with only one actor on screen: Tom Hardy.
+Given that the star is famous for his action roles, you may not expect him to be portraying the issues of everyman Ivan Locke, a building site manager.
+On the eve of Locke’s most important task ever – he is in charge of Europe’s biggest concrete delivery of all time – he leaves his job and family – two kids and wife waiting for him to watch their team’s football match, with his wife wearing the team’s shirt for the first time as a sign of love – because he must be next to the woman who is about to give birth to his child.

-It was a one-night stand with an unhappy assistant he was feeling sympathetic for.
+It was a one-night stand with an unhappy assistant.
 Could a single mistake lead to the complete collapse of someone’s life?
-Locke’s existence has been affected by his father’s abandonment before he came to the world.
-His life’s mission, tonight, is to make sure that his child sees his father, no matter what.
+Locke’s existence has been affected by his father’s abandonment before he even came to the world.
+Tonight, his life’s mission is to make sure that his child sees his father, no matter what.

-A movie that will keep you glued to the screen for 90 minutes: a cinematic joy.
+This cinematic joy will keep you glued to the screen for 90 minutes.